tiepdotme/lisacharlotterost.github.io/_posts/2015-06-28-TUTORIAL-Google-Search-History.md

 <br><br>
 **That's it!
 You've made it!
 Congratulations!** You downloaded, merged, cleaned, visualised and analysed your Google Search history.
 I'd love to see what you're coming up with.
 If you have some interesting insights or visualisations, send me a link at lisacharlotterost@gmail.com or comment on this blog post.
+Also, if you know a way to analyse your data in a super simple way, please share your knowledge!